Illinois Compiled Statutes

 (from Ch.
 68, par.
 3-102)

-because of unlawful discrimination, familial status, source of income, or an arrest record, as defined under subsection (B-5) of Section 1-103, to:
+because of unlawful discrimination, familial status, immigration status, source of income, or an arrest record, as defined under subsection (B-5) of Section 1-103, to:

-(A) Transaction.
+(A) Transactions.
 Refuse to engage in a real estate

 transaction with a person or to discriminate in making available such a transaction;